app-sastotickets/ios-namastepay-uat/README.md

 #### Initializing SDK

-1. Import SwiftUi in the controller file from where we are going to initilize sastotickets sdk :
+1. Import SwiftUi & Sastotickets in the controller file from where we are going to initilize sastotickets sdk :

 ```
 import SwiftUI
+import SastoTickets

 ```

 2. Run the following code preferably on button click which will display sastotickets user interface

 ```
-let vc = UIHostingController(rootView:SastoTicketsInitilizerView(clientId: "", clientSecret: "", walletBalance: 0, phone: ""){response, error in
+let vc = UIHostingController(rootView:SastoticketsView(clientId: "", clientSecret: "", walletBalance: 0, phone: ""){response, error in
     if error != nil {
         //Handle error
     }